 Although degrees in subjects like logistics, supply chain management and transport management may provide you with some of the skills and knowledge required for this role, you don’t need a university degree to become a warehouse manager.

-However, this is not usually an entry-level position.
-Experience of working in a warehouse is highly valued, and you may be able to progress by carrying out an apprenticeship after you leave school: find out more about apprenticeships on TARGETcareers, our website aimed at school leavers, which contains advice and apprenticeship vacancies.
+Experience of working in a warehouse is highly valued and you may be able to progress by carrying out an apprenticeship after you leave school: find out more about apprenticeships on TARGETcareers, our website aimed at school leavers, which contains advice and apprenticeship vacancies.
 Alternatively, you could begin by working towards a Higher National Diploma (HND) or foundation degree.
 This article on the TARGETcareers website provides more information on alternatives to university.

 Some employers favour applicants with an undergraduate degree; graduates can become warehouse managers if they have warehouse experience.
 Graduate schemes in logistics, offered by the likes of Royal Mail and DHL, may provide warehouse management experience and could allow you to take your career in this direction.
 These schemes are often open to graduates in all degree subjects, though sometimes employers express a preference for a logistics- or business-related degree.
 You can see vacancies on TARGETjobs here: